Ashikvarkey/Clock/README.md

 # Clock
-CSS project to demonstrate a analog clock
+CSS project to demonstrate an analog clock